Biden in London: Queen Elizabeth II was 'decent, honorable and all about service'

 Later that week, when she hosted Biden and the first lady for tea at Windsor Castle, she inquired about two authoritarian leaders, Presidents Xi Jinping of China and Vladimir Putin of Russia, the President told reporters afterward.

-"She had such curiosity.
-She wanted to know all about American politics, what was happening.
-So, she put us at ease," Jill Biden said recently in an interview with NBC.
+"I loved her sense of curiosity," Jill Biden told CNN on Sunday of the time they spent alone with the Queen.
+"She wanted to know all about American politics, so she asked Joe question after question."

-At Sunday evening's reception, Biden saw Charles for the first time since he became King.
+At Sunday evening's reception, the President saw Charles for the first time since he became King.
 The two men have met previously and spoke last week by phone.

 As Prince of Wales, Charles was a passionate campaigner for certain issues Biden has also championed, including combating climate change.
 It remains to be seen how involved the new King will be on those issues going forward.